tquester/ZXBasicCompiler/games/slowwilly/slowwilly.md

 ## Changes
+The program compiles with only one problem in integer mode.
+There have been on fix in line 2000 as the length of the music was treated as 0.

 * The STOP statement has been added in line 9998 followed by the save statement
 * Since the compiled version runs about 10-20 times faster some pause needed to be added
 * The first PAUSE is in line 100 the main game loop